ShaunCurtis/Blazr.ExploringEditContext/README.md

-# Exploring the Blazor Edit Context
+# Exploring the Blazor Edit Form and Edit Context

 This article explores the mechanics and plumbing of the edit form and the central role of the `EditContext` in managing the edit process.